RainbowGravity/course/1. First homework/README.md

   i wanna be a DevOps-engineer and learn some new skills and get interesting experience. </p>

-### There is three reasons why i've chosen this course:
+### There are three reasons why i've chosen this course:

 * DevOps.
 Yeah.
 That's the main reason.
 * Wanna get great experience and knowledge and learn from experienced DevOps engineers.